scribe-security/actions/README.md

 ---

 ## Integration examples
-Full full capabilities and details of the `bomber` and `cocoaign` please reference related documentations.
+Full full capabilities and details of the `gensbom` and `cocoaign` please reference related documentations.

 ### Generate SBOM - cyclonedx
 <details>